sboggsEHL/Mail_Machine/memory-bank/systemPatterns.md

     F --> H[Mailready]
     I[System Config] -.-> All[All Tables]
     J[Processing Logs] -.-> All
+    A --> K[Property Owners]
+    L[Lead Providers] --> A
 ```

 ## Key Technical Decisions
 - **PostgreSQL Database**: Using PostgreSQL for its robust transaction support, triggers, and functions.
+- **Normalized Database Structure**: Implementing a normalized structure to support multiple lead providers and multiple owners per property.
 - **Unique Loan ID Generation**: Implementing a specialized format `[LoanType][State][YY][Week]-[Sequence]` with collision handling.
 - **Trigger-Based Automation**: Using database triggers to automate workflows when data changes.
 - **History Tracking**: Maintaining complete history tables for audit and compliance purposes.